pitsomashilo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Shell Variables and Expansions

-\nScript 0-alias creates an alias named ls with the value rm*
+Script 0-alias creates an alias named ls with the value rm*

 Script 1-hello_you prints hello user, where user is the current Linux user